 It’s a Sativa-dominant strain that packs between 16% and 22% THC; this specific batch had 19.7% THC and an inconsiderable amount of CBD.
 This wasn’t exactly up to par with the high-quality Broken Coast flower that I tried out early last year, but it was still above average.
 Below is a detailed breakdown.

 Terpene Profile: Caryophyllene, myrcene, limonene, linalol and humulene

 Packaging Details: Packaged on 10/19/2020 and tested/reviewed on 01/02/2020, exactly 75 days after.
 Lot# 2620116820

 Pricing Details: Purchased 3.5 grams for $46.30 at the SQDC in Montreal, Quebec, Canada. ($13.23/gram)

-Also, unlike other Broken Coast products I’ve tried which usually had 2-3 big sticky nugs squished together in their small containers, this one had 7 nugs in there, 1 big and 6 mediums ones.
-The visuals themselves are nice, textured light green buds with lots of orange pistils and purple calyxes, covered in a sheet of amber trichomes.
+Also, unlike other Broken Coast products I’ve tried, which usually had 2-3 big sticky nugs squished together in their small containers, this one had 7 nugs in there, 1 big and 6 mediums ones.
+The visuals themselves are nice, textured light green buds with lots of orange pistils and purple calyxes covered in a sheet of amber trichomes.

-The smell did become stronger and I completely understand why they named this strain this way, but I would love to have enjoyed this aroma right from the beginning.
-When milled, the caryophyllene seem to come out a little more as peppery notes start to flow around the nostrils.
+The smell did become stronger, and I completely understand why they named this strain this way, but I would love to have enjoyed this aroma right from the beginning.
+When milled, the caryophyllene seems to come out a little more as peppery notes start to flow around the nostrils.

 The sweet citrusy flavor came out on the inhale, with hints of pepper left on the palate on the exhale.
-Unfortunately, this was not the smoothest smoke as there was a lot of coughing involved.
+Unfortunately, this was not the smoothest smoke, as there was a lot of coughing involved.

-Although I’m used to giving a higher overall score when it comes to Broken Coast products, I still think this came out to be slightly above average and I would recommend this to both everyday users and beginners.
+Although I’m used to giving a higher overall score when it comes to Broken Coast products, I still think this came out to be slightly above average, and I would recommend this to both everyday users and beginners.